crowds-cure/cancer/README.md

 - continuous replication to a backed up disk - operational plan TBD with RSNA docent
 - about box with acknowledgements
 - tutorial info
-- see if we can save a screenshot with measurement document - Steve
-- add ability to skip the case (e.g. when there is no tumor)
 - auto window/level to get lung window? - Rob
 - address "Uncaught Error: image has not been loaded yet"